Generation of Iterated Wreath Products Constructed from Almost Simple Groups: Introduction

-In this article, we will establish the precise number of generators required for an iterated wreath product constructed from the regular action of almost simple groups.
+This paper will establish the precise number of generators required for an iterated wreath product constructed from the regular action of almost simple groups.
 If we take the factors involved to be simple groups, then we recover the observation that iterated wreath products constructed via the regular action of non-abelian simple groups are $2$\nbd generated.
+Our main result depends on the minimum number of generator of the wreath product $A\wr G$ of an abelian group $A$ constructed from the regular action of an almost simple group $G$.
+In \cite{Lu97}, Lucchini establishes $d(A\wr G)$ when $G$ is simple, and we will use this result as part of our argument.

 To state the theorem, we recall some basic notations.
 For a group $G$, we write $d(G)$ for the minimum number of generators for $G$.
 For a finite abelian group $A$ and a prime number $p\mid\order{A}$, we write $d_p(A)$ for the minimum number of generators for the Sylow-$p$ subgroup of $A$.
 Because of the Fundamental Theorem of Finite Abelian Groups, $d(A)=\max_{p\mid\order{A}}d_p(A)$.
 We will establish the following theorem. \begin{thm} Let $G_{1}$,~$G_{2}$, \dots,~$G_{k}$ be a sequence of almost simple groups.
 Let $S$ be the socle of $G_1.$ Let